 After a D&C, the female’s uterus builds up a new tissue lining.
 Due to this, her next period may come early or late.
 This may look like a vague statement, but the fact is that it is actually unpredictable when a woman will get her period after a D&C procedure.

-Generally, the woman may have her period around 2 to 6 weeks after a D&C procedure.
+Generally, the woman may have her period anytime in between 2 to 6 weeks after a D&C procedure.
 This is a variable timeline and it can be different for each woman.

 When will a woman have Periods after a D&C?

-A female’s hormone levels are different during her pregnancy.
-After an abortion or miscarriage, the hormone levels will return back to normal more quickly if the miscarriage or abortion has been done in the early stages of pregnancy.
-Similarly, on the other hand, the hormone levels take a longer time to return to normal in case of abortion or miscarriage in the later stages of pregnancy.
-So, the stage or trimester of pregnancy has an effect on how soon the female will get her period after a D&C. There are other factors too which are likely to have an influence on when the female has her periods after a D&C.
+A female’s hormone levels are different during pregnancy.
+After an abortion or miscarriage, the hormone levels will return back to normal more quickly if the miscarriage or abortion is done in the early stages of pregnancy.
+On the other hand, the hormone levels take a longer time to return to normal in case of abortion or miscarriage in the later stages of pregnancy.
+So, the stage or trimester of pregnancy determines how soon the female will get her period after a D&C. Other factors like regularity of periods before undergoing D&C also plays a crucial role in this respect.

-In rare cases, a woman may develop “Intrauterine Adhesions” or has scarring after her D&C. This risk is higher for women who have had more than one D&C.
+In rare cases, a woman may develop “Intrauterine Adhesions” or scarrings after undergoing D&C. The risk of build-up of scar tissues in the uterus higher for women who have had more than one D&C.

 What to Expect After a D&C?

-When performed by a knowledgeable and experienced gynecologist, a D&C usually has no complications or risks to a woman.
-However, some females may still have complications like the ones mentioned below:
+When performed by a knowledgeable and experienced gynecologist, a D&C usually has no complications or risks.
+However, some females may still have complications when D&C is not performed properly:

 - Uterus Perforation (when a small hole is accidentally made in the uterus from the instrument)